Rayman Raving Rabbids (handheld game)

 Rayman Raving Rabbids (Rayman contre les Lapins Crétins) is a 2006 platform game developed and published by Ubisoft for the Game Boy Advance and Nintendo DS.
 It was the handheld version of the party video game Rayman Raving Rabbids.

 Gameplay

 Unlike its home console counterpart, Rayman Raving Rabbids is a 2D side-scrolling platformer, similar in gameplay to Rayman (1995).
-The player controls Rayman who initially limited to jumping, climbing and attacking.
-Throughout the game, he collect outfits with different abilities.
+The player controls Rayman, who initially limited to jumping, climbing and attacking.
+Throughout the game, he collects outfits with different abilities.
+The game features 25 stages.

 Plot

 Similarly to its home console counterpart, the Rabbids started attacking Rayman's world in revenge for other species who had chased and insulted them, resulting in them disappearing for some time.
 They kidnapped Rayman and put him into a jail cell.
 Rayman was able to find an innovative way in order to defeat the Rabbids by wearing various disguises.

 Reception

 Rayman Raving Rabbids received mixed reception upon its release.
 GameSpot writer Alex Navarro criticized the game's adventure elements, controls, and level designs, which he felt it often little gameplay.
-He also criticized how all the levels aren't challenging, with enemies not appearing frequently, bosses being easy to defeat, and reused obstacles.
+He also criticized how all the levels are not challenging, with enemies not appearing frequently, bosses being easy to defeat, and reused obstacles.
 He wrote that the Rabbids were degenerated to generic antagonists.

-The reception of the Nintendo DS version was mixed.
-GameSpot commented that the Nintendo DS version had unsightly graphics, and it was too short.
+Navarro commented that the Nintendo DS version had unsightly graphics, and it was too short.
 IGN wondered why the version played so well, but looked so awful.